JoeLorenzoMontano/degreed-take-home/README.md

 - **Service Layer**: The `JokeService` provides business logic for joke retrieval and processing.
 - **UI Layer**: Blazor components for displaying jokes with a responsive UI.
 - **Extension Methods**: Utilities for grouping jokes by length and highlighting search terms.
+- **Redis Caching**: Search results are cached in Redis to improve performance and reduce API calls.

 ## Recent Updates

+- Added Redis caching for search queries to improve performance and reduce API calls
 - Optimized joke highlighting to work only once per joke
 - Added namespace refactoring for better organization
 - Improved search term highlighting to work with word boundaries and multiple words